 For a demure giggle to a rousing horselaugh, start each day with cartoons for senior citizens!
 Many talented humorists craft a special perspective on what senior life is like.

-Cartoons for Senior Citizens
+Senior Citizens Cartoons

 Some of these cartoons may run in your local newspaper, while others may only be available online or through gift cards.
-Hopefully the following list will reveal a few you've not seen before that become new favorites.
+Hopefully, the following list will reveal a few you've not seen before that become new favorites.

 Cartoonist Bob Zahn has a wry and relatable outlook on senior life.
 Zahn has released many books and greeting cards, and his panels appear in many popular magazines.
 See what you think of this comic and this one.